greg-js/arch-wiki-md-repo/wiki/_content/rEFInd.md

 ## Configuration

-rEFInd configuration is in `$esp/EFI/refind/redind.conf` (or `$esp/EFI/BOOT/refind.conf` if rEFInd is installed to default/fallback path.)

-`refind.conf` contains comments explaining all its options.
+The rEFInd configuration `refind.conf` is located in the same directory as the rEFInd EFI application (usually `$esp/EFI/refind` or `$esp/EFI/BOOT`).
+The default config contains extensive comments explaining all its options.

 ### Passing kernel parameters